Cardinal Green Training Series

 - SST 1000-Sustainable Office Spaces

-Offered in conjunction with the Cardinal Green Buildings campaign, this session provides a hands-on demonstration of ways to reduce energy consumption in your workplace and encourage greater resource conservation.
+This session provides a hands-on demonstration of ways to reduce energy consumption in your workplace and encourage greater resource conservation.
 The class focuses on strategies for individual workspaces that can be implemented building-wide for maximum savings.
-If you have a group of ten or more in your building, we can organize a custom training for your building - contact Lauren Hennessy to arrange the details.

 - SST 2000-Best Practices in Waste Reduction

-Offered in conjunction with the RecycleMania campaign, this class focuses on how you can reduce your waste impact.
+This class focuses on how you can reduce your waste impact.
 Learn about waste reduction opportunities through the five Rs (reduce, reuse, recycle, rot, rebuy) to help you jumpstart improvements in your workplace and better understand Stanford resources.
-If you have a group of ten or more in your building, we can organize a custom training for your building.
-Contact Lauren Hennessy to arrange the details.

 - Best Practices in Sustainable Events